leejh3224/how-to-work-with-date-in-node/README.md

 To me, `dayjs` was the best fit.

-It's api is quite similar to `moment` yet has much smaller size (Gzipped: 2.9K).
+Its api is quite similar to `moment` yet has much smaller size (Gzipped: 2.9K).

 And also `dayjs`'s api is immutable (returns new object instead of mutating original like `moment`),